-Apart from waiting for ages to receive alert, there is this suspicion about who to really trust to process your payments when it comes to transacting business with somebody you can’t see.
+Apart from waiting for ages to receive an alert, there is this suspicion about who to really trust to process your payments when it comes to transacting business with somebody you cannot see.
 Much as you are wary of losing money to strangers, as your business grows, you cannot afford to clog all your customers at a particular location.

 More people will want to buy at the convenience of their houses and offices, and they want to pay without carrying cash or going to queue at the bank to pay into your account.
 Whatever business you do in this century, if your services cannot be accessed and patronized via mobile phones, you are limiting your potentials.

 Some businesses are already exploring online payment solutions but flexibility has been a common monster.
 Most payment platforms charge a lot for setting up a payment processing account with them regardless of their customer’s business size and type.
-Why would you collect so much money from a merchant before you can provide tool for him to collect money via your platform from his clients?
+Why would you collect so much money from a merchant before you can provide a tool for him to collect money via your platform from his clients?

 Integration of the payment platforms into clients’ websites can also be too rigid for non-tech-inclined clients.
 A way to encourage businesses in the informal sector is to take away the technological know-how barrier in accepting payment.

 Taking care of all these concerns are what make VoguePay services different, more reliable and more customer-centric than many other payment processors.
 Truly, VoguePay was borne out of an ambition to unify African payments and bridge it with the global commerce market.
 VoguePay has designed customer centered payment solutions that provide accurate and secure online and mobile payment processing support as well as complete managed solutions and business services to both local and international business merchants.

 Talking about a payment processor that can handle your money well while you are sleeping, VoguePay has developed applications and formed healthy partnerships to bring safety, promptness, and personalization to the financial technology space in Nigeria and across Africa.